 Cologne is best savored over several days, and there are plenty of hotel and hostel options in the city to suit your needs.
 This includes an incredibly unique water tower, turned luxury hotel.

 Train travel between Amsterdam and Cologne is both a fast and affordable option.
 The travel time from Amsterdam Central Station is comparable to driving, at just two hours and 40 minutes.
 It's important to book your trip two to three months in advance for the most economical fares, and tickets can be purchased on the NS Hispeed website.

 Several bus companies serve the route between Amsterdam and Cologne.
 International coach is roughly half the price of the train, but also half the speed.
 Eurolines boasts fantastic promotion rates, but they are few and far between, so expect fares to be much higher than promised.

 A road trip from Amsterdam to Cologne allows travelers the flexibility to stop at any number of destinations during the 150-mile (240 km) trip at will.
 This is especially useful given the many small, quaint towns that line the route between the two cities.
 In order to make your two and half hour journey as clear as possible, visit ViaMichelin.com to locate detailed directions and calculate trip costs.

 While it may be possible to fly between Amsterdam and Cologne on KLM Cityhopper in just one hour, it is by far the most expensive and time-consuming option.
-Factoring the check-in time plus travel to and from the airport and you'll barely save any time at all, nor money.
+Factoring the check-in time plus travel to and from the airport and you'll barely save any time or money at all.